zjd-upc/Dual_surrogate/README.md

 **resnet.py** file includes the residual block v1 and v2.

 We use randomly generated data for the verification of the proposed method.
-The dataset is large, so we do not upload it to this repository.
-Data are made available on request.

 ## Package
 - Python: 3.8.8